Skip to main content

 Clustering is a data analysis technique used in organisations that involves grouping similar datapoints based on certain features.
 Clustering algorithms aim to organise datapoints into different clusters (or groups) where the data are like each other as opposed to the other clusters.

 Organisations can use clustering, or more generally known as segmenting, to help shape their marketing strategies and better understand their customer base.
-Typically it refers to the practise of dividing the customer base into distinct groups based on a specific characteristic, such as demographic, purchasing potential, size, or region.
+Typically it refers to the practice of dividing the customer base into distinct groups based on a specific characteristic, such as demographic, purchasing potential, size, or region.
 For example, something as simple as labelling a customer as "B2B" or "B2C" would be a form of segmentation.
 You could take this further by then classifying them into groups based on their average order values.

 K-Means